 Pro-tip: If you're considering ski school for two kids, check the various resorts for their age groupings.
 Siblings may be together in some locations, but apart at others.

-Two adult lift tickets (without rentals) and two kids in ski school (includes rentals) is more than $500.
-(Ski school is $165 per kid/$125 for a half-day, an option only open to 3 year olds.)
-Northstar’s Minor’s Camp for non-skiing kids 2-6 is $129 full day/$109 for morning only.
+Two adult lift tickets (without rentals) and two kids in ski school (includes rentals) is more than $800.
+(Ski school is about $250 per kid).
+Northstar's Minor's Camp for non-skiing kids 2-6 is $229 full day.
+Gulp!

 Pro-tip: For children too young to participate at all, hiring a Tahoe-based babysitter may be the best way to allow for parents to ski.
 UrbanSitter.com has sitters in Truckee/Incline Village.